hawley-jeffrey-bah/payment-accuracy/website/pages/programs/hhs-health-resources-and-services-administration-hrsa-provid-5122b669.md

     Enterprise Sharing, Training
   cyp6: '0.0'
   cyp7_atp1_8: Audit, Change Process, Predictive Analytics, Training
+  cyp7_ucp1: '3.78'
+  cyp7_ucp1_1: Reporting Period 4 'Provider was paid for expenses and/or losses that
+    were reimbursed by other sources' could not be tested as the source documents (The provider failed to submit their revenue, expenditures, lost revenues in the HRSA provider relief portal.
+HRSA DPI has reviewed Datamart and Salesforce to confirm the provider failed to report and are not in compliance.
   cyp8: Reporting Period 4 'Provider was paid for expenses and/or losses that were
     reimbursed by other sources' could not be tested as the source documents (The provider failed to submit their revenue, expenditures, lost revenues in the HRSA